-If the Company will not have sufficient liquidity resources, the Company may not be able to continue the development of all of its products or may be required to delay part of its development programs.
-The Company's management and board of directors are of the opinion that its current financial resources will be sufficient to continue the development of the Company's products at least for twelve months from the balance sheet date.
+If the Company will not have sufficient liquidity resources, the Company may not be able to continue the development of all of its products or may be required to implement a cost reduction and may be required to delay part of its development programs.
+The Company's management and board of directors are of the opinion that its current financial resources will be sufficient to continue the development of the Company's products for at least the next twelve months.